-Meal substitutions at no additional costs for children who meet the definition of special needs will be offered provided a physician has submitted a statement attesting to this fact and prescribing a substitute.
+Meal Substitutions at no additional costs for children who meet the definition of special needs will be served provided a physician has submitted a statement attesting to this fact and prescribing a substitute.
 A new statement must be submitted annually from a physician.

-Before a parent/guardian can withdraw a student, all charges must be cleared in the cafeteria.
 WPISD has a "NO CHECK CASHING" policy under which all money submitted by check or cash is credited onto the student's meal account.
-There is a 25.00 fee for any NSF checks received.
+The district has a "NO CHARGING" policy.
 If your child does not have money for his/her meals they will be given an alternate meal for breakfast and lunch.
-The alternate meal is a piece of toast and milk for breakfast and a vegetable and milk for lunch.
+The alternate meal is a piece of toast and milk for breakfast and a vegetable tray and mild for lunch.
+There is a \$25.00 fee for any NSF checks received.

-Menu may change without notice due to the availability of a product.
+Menu may change without notice due to the availability of product.

-If you have any questions or a problem, please feel free to call the Child Nutrition Service Office for assistance at 903-873-4541.
-For further assistance call Damon Davis, Assistant Superintendent of Operations and Student Services at 903-873-5100 ext.
-7000.
+If you have any questions or a problem, please feel free to call the Child Nutrition Service Office for assistance at 903-873-5100 ext.7606.
+For further assistance call Damon Davis, Assistant Superintendent of Operations and Student Services @ 903-873-5100 ext 7000.